sadman6259/sadman6259/README.md

 #### Now

-- ✨ Working as a full stack .NET developer;
+- ✨ Working as a full stack .NET developer
-- :fire: Interested in DevOps and Cloud engineering;
+- :fire: Interested in DevOps and Cloud engineering
 - :calendar: Looking for contributing to open source projects

 #### Bio